 - Okaar - Dense forest housing mysterious temples and the crash-site of Cutter's ship.
 The region is populated by a primitive tribe known as the Oogoobar who do not welcome outsiders.

 Outcast used a software-based voxel engine (similar to that used in the early games in the Comanche series) to produce its rolling landscapes.
 Superimposed upon the voxel terrain were polygonal buildings and characters, also rendered entirely in software.
 The game does not support 3D hardware acceleration.
+An early version of the engine was shown in their 1997 vehicular combat game No Respect.

 A voxel is a element of a three-dimensional grid (volume-element), in the same way that a pixel is an element of two-dimensional grid (picture-element).
 Outcast's voxel engine uses height-maps to render terrain.
 Every element in a height-map stores a depth value, thus it describes a simple volume.
 The following describes the advantages of using software ray-casting to render these height-maps.